Freakwill/pyrimidine/docs/source/Customization.md

 ## Customization Tricks

 Take Partical Swarm Optimization(PSO) as an example for a quick look at the tricks of customization.
-First of all, define `class ParticleSwarm(PopulationModel):...`, as subclass of `PopulationModel`. `PopulationModel` is a mixin class where you have to define method `transit` to implement the PSO algorithm.
+First of all, define `class ParticleSwarm(PopulationMixin):...`, as subclass of `PopulationMixin`. `PopulationMixin` is a mixin class where you have to define method `transit` to implement the PSO algorithm.
 Then assign `element_class` to be the type of particles, and set `default_size` as the number of the particles.

-Since the package has provide a practical class for PSO, you only need set the attribute `element_class` to be your own particle class in most case.
+Since the package has provide a practical class for PSO, you only need set the attribute `element_class` to be your own particle class in most cases.
 See `example-pso.py` in `examples`.

 ```python
 class _Particle(BaseParticle):